mkreitze/libFBCAGen/README.md

     torusWidth = CAWidth
     torusLength = CALength
 ```
-It should be noted that the final 5 parameters are almost always considered to be globally defined and are usually commented out to reduce computation times.

-Each cell of a FBCA requires also requires a data structure to store its score and current state, as shown below.
+Each cell of a FBCA requires also requires a data structure to store its score and current state, this is the simple data structure shown below.

 ```python
 class CACell: